 Also in London is the beautiful Mina Murray (Jessica DeGouw) (who bears an exact resemblance to Ilona, it should be noted), her fiance Jonathan Harker (Oliver Jackson-Cohen), a sometime writer and lawyer, and Mina’s best friend Lucy (Katie McGrath) (who, in this version of the story, has genuine romantic feelings for Mina and doesn’t know how to express them or understand them).
 Renfield (Nonso Anozie), in this version, is Grayson’s loyal servant, the latter having saved his life in the United States.

 I loved this show from beginning to end.
 The backdrop of Victorian England was beautifully arranged, and the complex love triangle between Grayson, Mina and Jonathan was executed perfectly.
-I even enjoyed the plot arc that followed Lucy trying to understand how she felt about Mina (spoiler: it ends badly).
+I even enjoyed the plot arc that followed Lucy trying to understand how she felt about Mina (spoiler: it ends very badly for Lucy).

 And yet, despite the brilliant casting, the complex story and a quickly grown cult following…the show was cancelled after a single season.
 To say I was angry would be an understatement.
 I don’t try new television shows very often for a reason, because when I invest, I go all the way.
 As for why the show was cancelled…if I remember correctly it had something to do with high production costs, and also that the ratings weren’t high enough to justify continuing the series, blah blah, which is all ridiculous because, once again, NBC chose to place this show in the Friday night slot (aka the “kill slot” where shows go to die).
 I don’t know why NBC insists on sabotaging themselves like this, but it is super frustrating.